JohrdanH/IRP-Controller/README.md

 ## Simulink Simulation

-The `SimulinkSimulation` directory includes a Simulink model for simulating the behavior of the inverted rotary pendulum with the implemented State Space feedback controller.
+The `Simulation of IRP Control` directory includes a Simulink model for simulating the behavior of the inverted rotary pendulum with the implemented State Space feedback controller.
 This simulation provides insights into the system's dynamics and the controller's effectiveness.

 ### Instructions